• Skip to primary navigation

 In the grand scheme of whiskey appreciation, glassware plays a starring role.

-We’ve all been there, sipping our favorite malt, wondering if the vessel in our hand truly matters.
 Glencairn and Riedel stand at the forefront of this debate.
-Each boasts a design that promises to elevate our whiskey experience.
+Each has a design that promises to round out our whiskey experience.

 What is Glencairn?